 - The serverlist property. - Steady pool size.
 Generally, you add 8 more connections for each new node.
+For more information, see "System Sizing" in Sun Java System Application Server Enterprise Edition 8.2 Deployment Planning Guide.

 To add nodes, use the hadbm addnodes command.
 The command syntax is: